helenaEH/Fraud_Detection/README.md

 * Choose features that have less than 10% of missing data
 * Use different functions on Vxx confidential features (nunique, sum)
 * Factorize categorical features with 2 unique values
-* One-hot encode encode other categorical non-numeric features
+* One-hot encode other categorical non-numeric features
 * addr1, addr2 are numerical categorical features that have too many unique values to use one-hot encoding (we want to avoid having too high dimensionality), use mean target encoding instead
 * rest of the missing values fill with mean / mode depending on whether the variable is continuous or categorical